CJchanghwan/speaker_recognition_framework/README.md

 # Contrastive Speaker Representation Learning with Hard Negative Sampling for Speaker Recognition

+# Introduction

 This repository provides a PyTorch implementation of speaker recogtnition framework
 ![cssl](cssl.png)
+This repository is modified based on : [ECAPA-TDNN](https://github.com/taoruijie/ecapa-tdnn)
 # Dependencies

 - Python3